On the interplay between embedded graphs and delta-matroids: Loop complementation and vf-safe delta-matroids

 \section{Loop complementation and vf-safe delta-matroids}

 So far we have seen how the concepts of geometric and partial duality for ribbon graphs can serve as a guide for delta-matroid results on twists.
-In this section we continue applying of concepts of duality from topological graph theory to delta-matroid theory by examining the delta-matroid analogue of Petrie duality and partial Petriality.
+In this section we continue to apply concepts of duality from topological graph theory to delta-matroid theory by examining the delta-matroid analogue of Petrie duality and partial Petriality.